 Employment law and regulations govern how the workforce functions.
 Adherence to the law can raise questions due to context of the situation and applicability of the law to a variety of situations.
 This course will explain employment laws and regulations as they apply to a variety of workplaces and interpret how these laws and regulations require compliance through the practice of human resource management.
 Lecture 3 (Fall).

 |Choose one of following:|

-This course serves as an introduction to business data, and contemporary analytics tools and techniques to analyze it.
-Data acquisition, cleansing, management, analysis and visualization will be addressed through hands-on projects.
-Project work will include contemporary business problems addressed using spreadsheets, programming and visualization tools.
-Lecture 3 (Fall, Spring, Summer).
+This course serves as an introduction to the uses (and potential misuses) of data in a wide variety of social settings, including the exploration of contemporary techniques to analyze such data.
+Data acquisition, cleansing, management, analysis, and visualization will be addressed through hands-on projects.
+Project work will include contemporary social problems addressed using a dynamic set of resources and technologies.
+An emphasis will be placed on how insights gleaned from data analysis can be used to guide individual and group decision-making scenarios.
+Lecture 3 (Fall, Spring).

 This course explores the key implementation issues facing global businesses and those firms wishing to expand into the global arena.
 An emphasis is placed on issues related to the topic of culture.
 The course examines its impact on management, individuals, groups, and how it affects organizational performance.
 Leadership styles, in the cross-cultural context, will be deconstructed as will communication, decision-making, negotiation, and motivation.
 (Prerequisites: INTB-225 or equivalent course.)
 Lecture 3 (Fall, Spring).